-DIRECTOR COMPENSATION FOR THE FISCAL YEAR ENDED MAY 31, 2018
+DIRECTOR COMPENSATION FOR THE FISCAL YEAR ENDED MAY 31, 2019

-Director compensation is set by the G&C Committee and approved by the Board.
+Director compensation is recommended by the G&C Committee and approved by the Board annually in July.
 The Board's authority cannot be delegated to another party.
 The Company's management does not play a role in setting Board compensation.
 The Company compensates the independent directors of the Board using a combination of cash and equity-based compensation.
 Martin Mucci, President and CEO, receives no compensation for his services as a director.
-Rather, the compensation received by Mr. Mucci in his role as President and CEO is shown in the Fiscal 2018 Summary Compensation Table, contained in the Named Executive Officer Compensation section of this proxy statement.
+Rather, the compensation received by Mr. Mucci in his role as President and CEO is shown in the Fiscal 2019 Summary Compensation Table, contained in the Named Executive Officer Compensation section of this proxy statement.